advancedpricing/Xojo-Rest-Classes/README.md

 | Disconnect | | Disconnect from the server immediately.
 If not connected, will do nothing. |
 | Send | | Fill in the properties first, make sure the <a href='#eventssection'>required events</a> are implemented, then use this to send the message. __Note__: If the socket is already connected to the server, you will get an error.
 Check the _IsConnected_ property or just call `Disconnect` first. |

-### <a name='optionssection'></a>Options
+### <a name='optionssection'></a>MessageOptions

-The _Options_ will let you set certain parameters for the message.
+The _MessageOptions_ will let you set certain parameters for the message.
 For example, if a message is expected to take longer to send or receive or you want to make sure the payload is never sent.

 | Property | Type | Default | Description |
 | -------- | :--: | :-----: | ----------- |